TheoEmanuelsson/Web-Scrape-Tutorial/README.md

 # Webscrape tutorial

-A short tutorial on how to scrape multiple webpages using Python 3 and BeautifulSoup
+A short tutorial on how to scrape multiple webpages using Python 3 and BeautifulSoup in order to collect data for projects.

 In this tutorial I use Jupyter notebooks.
 The scraper will be uploaded as a .ipynb